 This book is about promoting self determination and great lives for people with disabilities.

 |Getting to Grips with Asperger Syndrome Understanding Adults on the Autism Spectrum|

 This book is about adults with Asperger Syndrome.

-A fun and easy to use six-part training curriculum on personal empowerment
+This six-part training curriculum is on personal empowerment

 |Going to Out-Patients (From the "Books Beyond Words" series)|